Published July 25, 2017

-Dylan Burns, a second-year architecture student at the Buffalo School, reflects on his first year in the architecture program and shares his experience as the first UB student to take part in the U.S.-U.K. Fulbright Summer Institute.
+Dylan Burns, a second-year architecture student at the School of Architecture and Planning, reflects on his first year in the architecture program and shares his experience as the first UB student to take part in the U.S.-U.K. Fulbright Summer Institute.
 Chosen for his academic achievements, dedication to his community and desire to be an ambassador, Dylan took part in the three-week program during summer 2013 to explore academic, cultural and social prerogatives at the Nottingham Trent University.
 Fresh from his trip, Dylan candidly expresses the ethos of a young architecture student to fellow student Catherine Maier.

 CM / What influenced your interest in architecture?

 DB / From the time I was a toddler creating crazy Brio, Lincoln Log, and Lego structures, I always had a desire to build something of my own design.
 I don’t know why I even kept the instruction packets!
 Growing up in Buffalo, I continued to foster this design ambition and developed a deep appreciation for the rich architectural history of the city.
 In this way, studying architecture simply became the clearest and most enjoyable choice for my design pursuits.

 CM / Why did you choose to study at the UB School of Architecture and Planning?

 DB / UB’s and the School of Architecture and Planning’s constant presence in the City of Buffalo was a major factor in my decision.
 I enjoy being a part of a program that enriches the city as part of its coursework.
 This strong sense of pride and giving back to the city is a major reason I chose the UB School of Architecture and Planning.

 CM / What was the most challenging aspect of freshman studio?

 DB / The most challenging lesson from this past year was finding the balance in design work, between perfecting and completing a project.
 Although projects can be tweaked and manipulated for ages, there has to be a stopping point to preserve sanity and move on to the next project with a fresh start.